CrowdStrike/drawmeatree/readme.md

 ```

 ## 🖥️ DrawMeATree's interface
-At the execution, DrawMeATree's innterface will display:
+At the execution, DrawMeATree's interface will display:
-- the parameters of the trees generation
+- The parameters of the trees' generation
-- the steps of the live execution
+- The steps of the live execution
-- result of the generation
+- The success of the generation or errors if any

 ![DrawMeaTree interface](interface.png)